 Man charged with shooting Baltimore officer visited with family of second victim after killing, sister says

-While much of the city was focused Thursday morning on the shooting of Baltimore Police Officer Keona Holley, Travon Shaw was visiting with the family of Justin Johnson, a longtime friend who was killed that same morning.
+BALTIMORE — While much of the city was focused Thursday morning on the shooting of Baltimore police Officer Keona Holley, Travon Shaw was visiting with the family of Justin Johnson, a longtime friend who was killed that same morning.

 According to Johnson’s sister, Shaw comforted Johnson’s girlfriend and played with Johnson’s young son.
 He asked questions about the case.